-Funeral leave will be granted with pay in the event of a death of a member of a patrol officer's immediate family.
+Funeral leave will be granted with pay in the event of a death of a member of a corporal or sergeant's immediate family.
 The immediate family consists of the spouse, children, mother, father, brother, sister, and grandparents.
 Funeral leave shall not exceed three (3) working days.